 - injury to the spinal cord

-In some cases, simple measures such as controlling fluid intake can be enough to address the problem.
+In some cases, lifestyle changes such as controlling fluid intake can be enough to address the problem.
 If these approaches prove ineffective, your doctor may suggest surgery to correct the underlying cause.

 Urinary Tract Infections (UTIs)

-UTIs are the result of undesirable yeast, bacteria, or viruses that invade the urinary tract and cause infection.
+UTIs are the result of pathogenic bacteria or viruses that invade the urinary tract and cause infection.
 They are much more common in women, although men can get them too.
-According to the AUAF, roughly 40 percent of females and 12 percent of males will have a UTI that causes noticeable symptoms at some point in their lives (AUAF, 2011).
+According to the AUAF, roughly 40 percent of females and 12 percent of males will have a UTI that causes noticeable symptoms at some point in their lives.
 A burning sensation during urination is one of the symptoms of a UTI.
 Others include a frequent urge to urinate and the feeling that the bladder is not completely empty after urinating.
-Antibiotics can usually clear up most UTIs within a few days.
+Antibiotics can usually clear up most UTIs within five to seven days.

 Kidney and Ureteral Stones